Anni Matthiesen

-Anni Holm Kirkegaard Matthiesen (born 8 February 1964 in Faaborg) is a Danish politician, who is a member of the Folketing for the Venstre political party.
+Anni Holm Kirkegaard Matthiesen (born 8 February 1964) is a Danish politician, who is a member of the Folketing for the Venstre political party.
 She was elected into parliament at the 2011 Danish general election.

 Political career

 Matthiesen was first elected into parliament at the 2011 election, where she received 7,017 personal votes.
 She was reelected in 2015 election with 8,197 votes and in 2019 with 11,308 votes.